collinbarrett/wp-vps-build-guide/README.md

     - `sudo poweroff`
     - In DO control panel, navigate to the droplet's settings->kernel.
     - If available/applicable, select and change to the newest version of vmlinuz installed on the droplet.
+    - **TODO**: Determine if kernel should be updated beyond newest LTS version.
 13. Snapshot 2
 14. Download, compile, and install nginx w/ngx_pagespeed.
 	- `sudo add-apt-repository -s -y ppa:nginx/development`